agude/agude.github.io/_books/a_fire_upon_the_deep.md

 than when the Blight kills billions in the background because of how close and personal it is.

+Half of the main story takes place on the Tines' world.
+It focuses on the human children Johanna and Jefri Olsndot, who are separated after their ship crashes on the planet.
+Each child is taken in by rival Tine packs: Johanna by Woodcarver's more benevolent group, and Jefri by the ruthless Steel.
+This parallel storyline provides a close-up view of Tine society and politics, while also exploring how the arrival of advanced human technology impacts their medieval-level civilization.
+It grounds the novel by providing simple, human-scale consequences to an otherwise incomprehensibly vast war.

-### The Out of Band II
+### The _Out of Band II_

-The main storyline follows the _Out of Band II_, or the _OOB_ as it races away from the Blight towards the Tines' homeworld, trying to retrieve a countermeasure that could save the galaxy from the Blight.
+The other half of the main storyline follows the _Out of Band II_, or the _OOB_, as it races away from the Blight towards the Tines' homeworld, trying to retrieve a countermeasure that could save the galaxy from the Blight.
 On the ship are:

 - Pham Nuwen: a human constructed by the Power "Old One" to serve as his presence in the Beyond, and who now suffers moments of insight even though